Kidney: Kidney injury and failure

 Generally, humans can live normally with just one kidney, as one has more functioning renal tissue than is needed to survive.
 Only when the amount of functioning kidney tissue is greatly diminished does one develop chronic kidney disease.
 Renal replacement therapy, in the form of dialysis or kidney transplantation, is indicated when the glomerular filtration rate has fallen very low or if the renal dysfunction leads to severe symptoms.

 Dialysis

 Dialysis is a treatment that substitutes for the function of normal kidneys.
 Dialysis may be instituted when approximately 85%–90% of kidney function is lost, as indicated by a glomerular filtration rate (GFR) of less than 15.
 Dialysis removes metabolic waste products as well as excess water and sodium (thereby contributing to regulating blood pressure); and maintains many chemical levels within the body.
 Life expectancy is 5–10 years for those on dialysis; some live up to 30 years.
-Dialysis can occur via the blood (through a catheter or arteriovenous fistula), or through the peritoneum (peritoneal dialysis) Dialysis is typically administered three times a week for several hours at free-standing dialysis centers, allowing recipients to lead an otherwise essentially normal life.
+Dialysis can occur via the blood (through a catheter or arteriovenous fistula), or through the peritoneum (peritoneal dialysis).
+Hemodialysis is typically administered three times a week for several hours at free-standing dialysis centers, allowing recipients to lead an otherwise essentially normal life.